ligato/docs/docs/plugins/vpp-plugins.md

 !!! danger "Important"
     In order to configure a punt to host via a Unix domain socket, a specific VPP startup-config is required.
 The attempt to set punt without this results in errors in VPP.
 This is an example startup-config `punt { socket /tmp/socket/punt }`.
 The path must match with the one in the northbound data.

+---

 **Punt to Host Configuration Examples**

 **KV Data Store**

-Put the punt configuration data into an etcd data store using the [punt key][key-reference]
+Put the punt configuration data into an etcd data store using the [VPP punt key][vpp-key-reference].

 Example data:
 ```json